eProsima/Fast-DDS-docs/docs/fastdds/security/auth_plugin/auth_plugin.rst

 A simple way to generate these certificates for a proprietary PKI structure is through the `OpenSSL <https://www.openssl.org/>`_ toolkit.
-This section explains how to build a certificate infrastructure from the trusted CA certificate to the end-entity certificate, i.e. the |DomainParticipant|.
+This section explains how to build a certificate infrastructure from the trusted CA certificate to the end-entity certificate, i.e. the DomainParticipant.

 Generating the CA certificate for self-signing
 """"""""""""""""""""""""""""""""""""""""""""""

-First, since multiple certificates will need to be issued, one for each of the |DomainParticipants|, a dedicated CA is set up, and the CA's certificate is installed as the root key of all |DomainParticipants|.
+First, since multiple certificates will need to be issued, one for each of the DomainParticipants, a dedicated CA is set up, and the CA's certificate is installed as the root key of all DomainParticipants.
-Thus, the |DomainParticipants| will accept all certificates issued by our own CA.
+Thus, the DomainParticipants will accept all certificates issued by our own CA.
 To create a proprietary CA certificate, a configuration file must first be written with the CA information.
 An example of the CA configuration file is shown below.
 The OpenSSL commands shown in this example are compatible with both Linux and Windows Operating Systems (OS).